makersacademy/airport_challenge/README.md

 Description
 ---------

 This is the weekend challenge at the end of my first week at Makers Academy, a 16-week software developer bootcamp.
-For all the instructions, please refer to the main [instructions](https://github.com/AndreaDiotallevi/airport_challenge/blob/master/INSTRUCTIONS.md).
+For the main instructions, please refer [here](https://github.com/AndreaDiotallevi/airport_challenge/blob/master/INSTRUCTIONS.md).

 My approach explanation to solve the challenge
 -----